Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/code/README.md

 # Arduino Code Setup 💻

-This guide provides step-by-step instructions for setting up and uploading the Arduino code for the ESP8266 Water Level Depth Detection System, including integration with the Blynk app for Wi-Fi control.
+This guide provides step-by-step instructions for setting up and uploading the Arduino code for the ESP8266 Temperature Monitoring System, including integration with the Blynk app for Wi-Fi control.

 ## Step 1: Install Arduino Software